24 Countries Where You Can Live for $750 Per Month [Full List]

 Living in Guatemala is like being part of a living history book: every street corner tells a hundred tales, mixing the Mayan heritage with Spanish colonial influences and modern Latin vibes.

-The best part is that you can enjoy Guatemala on a shoestring budget, and be pretty comfortable about it.
+The best part is that you can enjoy Guatemala on a shoestring budget, and be relatively comfortable about it.

 3. El Salvador

 Last but not least, we have the smallest country in Central America, El Salvador.
-It may be pint-sized, but the opportunities it offers for someone on a $750 budget are massive.
+It may be pint-sized, but massive for those on a shoestring budget.

 While rental prices are the most expensive on our list so far (expect to pay around $350 each month for decent accommodation), the basic utility costs are low, at around $100.